Frijol/climate-change/GLOSSARY.md

 ## broadcast irrigation
 flooding the land or using sprinklers to distribute water over a large area (as opposed to more focused and efficient drip irrigation) [Diamond, 401][Diamond]

+## brownfields
+a former industrial or commercial site where future use is affected by real or perceived environmental contamination

 ## BSER
 best system of emission reduction